Hanoi Right Now

 Where do locals eat in Hanoi?

-Many of the best meals come from specialist shops serving one or two dishes rather than huge menus.
-Look beyond the busiest tourist streets and follow crowds of local diners at lunch or dinner.
-Plastic stools and basic decor are often a good sign here.
+Many of the best meals come from specialist shops serving only one or two dishes rather than huge menus.
+Look beyond the busiest tourist streets and follow local lunch and dinner crowds.
+Plastic stools and basic decor are often signs that the food matters more than the presentation.

 -